fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

    workflows.
 It is better to think of them as a performance feature, a compiler optimization partly implemented in workflow library code.

-Points 1-2 guide many of the decisions below.
+Points 1-3 guide many of the decisions below.

-Tasks are implemented via the more general mechanism of resumable state machines.
+# Detailed design

 ### Specifying a resumable state machine (reference types)